Triple1312/GP_TurboHiker/dependencies/glm-0.9.9.8/glm/readme.md

 - Fixed lerp when cosTheta is close to 1 in quaternion slerp #210
 - Added GTX_io for io with <iostream> #144
 - Fixed fastDistance ambiguity #215
-- Fixed tweakedInfinitePerspective #208 and added user-defined epsilon to tweakedInfinitePerspective
+- Fixed tweakedInfinitePerspective #208 and added user_-defined epsilon to
+  tweakedInfinitePerspective
 - Fixed std::copy and std::vector with GLM types #214
 - Fixed strict aliasing issues #212, #152